BU-Data-Science-Association/budsa/infodocu/google apps script.md

 # 📊 Google Sheets Integration Setup Guide

+*Updated for BU-DSA Website Version 2.0*

+**Current Status**: ✅ The website form integration is already active and working with Google Sheets.
+This guide is for reference or setting up new integrations.

 ## 🎯 Step 1: Create Your Google Sheet

 1. Go to [Google Sheets](https://sheets.google.com)